Skip to Content

 Deadheading and Pruning

-• Deadhead flowers to stimulate fresh blooms.
+• Deadhead flowers regularly to stimulate continuous blooming cycles

-• Prune herbs for bushier, flavorful growth.
+• Prune herbs strategically for bushier, more flavorful growth patterns

 Overseeding Bare Patches